Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

     e: Entity;              // e is a variable of type Entity e.serial_number = 0349825645;
-//    ptr: *Entity;           // (3) ptr is a pointer to an Entity struct- a declaration
+//    ptr: *Entity;           // (3) ptr is a pointer to an Entity struct - a declaration
 //    ptr = *e;               // (4) ptr is a pointer to e - initialization
     // shorter:
     ptr := *e;                // (5)